 Bone marrow transplants (also known as hematopoietic stem cell transplantation, or HSCT) have been a life-saving therapy for patients with severe blood cancers and other blood disorders for several decades.
 Worldwide, more than 70,000 transplants are performed each year for illnesses such as leukemia, lymphoma and anemia.
-But it remains a high-risk and sometimes fatal procedure in which the majority of patients do not respond as hoped.
+But it remains a high-risk and sometimes fatal procedure, and the majority of patients do not respond as hoped.

 Cord blood is an underused source of life-saving blood stem cells for transplant, due to the relatively small number of usable cells in a single cord blood unit.
 ExCellThera’s cell expansion solution is well positioned to solve this problem.

-Despite being less prone to rejection and relapse, and more readily available, grafts from cord blood are currently not preferred — the low number of stem cells in cord blood results in slower engraftment, prolonged hospitalization and risk of infections or graft-versus-host-disease.
+Despite being less prone to graft-versus-host disease complications and relapse, and being more readily available, grafts from cord blood are currently not preferred — the low number of stem cells in cord blood results in slower engraftment, prolonged hospitalization and risk of infections.
 Increasing the number of stem cells in transplant units remains an important unmet medical need for blood cancers and other blood or autoimmune/inflammatory diseases (such as sickle cell anemia or Crohn’s disease, among others), for which this procedure would be curative.